 There are many opportunities to volunteer through the PTA, e.g. organizing and helping to run events during the year, and helping with fundraisers (collecting and boxing up ink cartridges, counting out Box Tops for Education, etc.).
 Please see our volunteer flyer [PDF] for more information.

-Any volunteer who is going to be working with the children (except on a one-off basis such as Career Day) needs to complete a security check.
+Any volunteer who is going to be working with the children (except on a one-off basis such as Career Day) needs to complete a background check.
 This costs $8 and lasts for one year only.
 If you want to volunteer in the classroom, or chaperone field trips, you must first complete a security check.

 If you are going to be alone with children at school, for example if you volunteer as a tutor, then you must be fingerprinted.
 This costs $66, and does not need to be repeated, so it will still be valid when your child is in Middle School and High School, within the Prince George’s County Public School system.
 If you commit to volunteering 40 hours in the year, then the county will pay the $66.